avidalh/udacity-fsnd-p2/README.md

 In order to use the program you should:
 1- clone the git repository
-2- use `tournament.sql`to create the database using `\i tournament.sql` command from psql environment 3- run the program typping `python tournament_test.py` and evaluate
+2- use `tournament.sql`to create the database using `\i tournament.sql` command from psql environment 3- run the program typewriting `python tournament_test.py` from the command line and evaluate

 The functions have support for:
 * both even and odd number of players